Chaklader/SignalSyncPro/papers/PAPER_2.md

 \quad \rightarrow \text{ Consider Continue or phase transition}\\
 \quad \rightarrow \text{ Decision depends on phase duration}
 $$

+**Interpretation:** The root split on TLS6 Phase P1 status reveals the agent's learned hierarchy: Phase 1 (major arterial through movement) is the primary operating mode.
+When not in P1, the tree explores complex branching based on which secondary phase is active (P2/P3/P4) and temporal factors.
+When in P1, the decision simplifies to whether to continue serving the major arterial or transition based on phase duration.
+This split captures the agent's learned bias toward maintaining P1 service, with secondary phases requiring more nuanced conditions to justify staying in them.

 **Rule 2: Continue Action (Class 0) - Example from Right Branch**